Pump up Your Recruiting With Wellness Benefits

 Armed with a short list of health concerns, focus your efforts on a particular health condition.
 For example, AT&T employees improved their heart health by losing 40,000 pounds and logging 2 million miles during the “Chairman’s Challenge.”
 This was a competition where individuals and groups competed to see who could lose the most weight, stop smoking, and get healthier.

-Getting feedback from your employees also helps you to tailor a wellness program that would appeal to potential employees you’re trying to recruit.
+Getting feedback from your employees also helps you to tailor a package of wellness benefits that would appeal to potential employees you’re trying to recruit.

 If your work practices are not aligned with wellness, your program is likely to fail.
 In other words, you need to walk the talk.